-The first thing to understand about the tracking methods is that UTM tags are used to track external links and events and virtual pageviews are used to track internal links.
+The first thing to understand about the tracking methods is UTM tags are used to track external links; events and virtual pageviews are used to track internal links.
 You’ll notice the data from UTM tags will appear in the Campaigns section under Acquisition.
 Whereas, Events appear under Behavior.
 UTM tags are intended to track acquisitions from your campaigns and events are meant to track elements within your web property.

 UTM Tags are Used for External Sources

 Only use UTM tags on external links.
 Don’t use UTM tags on internal links that go from one page of your website, to another page on the same website.
 Adding UTM tags to internal links will override the original referrer source and medium.
 So, if a user got to your website from the source of Google, and then clicked on an internal link with a UTM tag that included a source of YourSite; Google Analytics would override the original referral source of Google, with the new referral source of YourSite.